Skip to content ↓

 General Information

-• Your child should read for 10 minutes every day.
+• Your child should read (or be read to) for 10 minutes every day.
 It is also important that an adult reads to your child every day.
 Please talk to your child about the book and check their understanding by asking questions about events and the characters’ actions.
 Please also explain new or unfamiliar vocabulary.
-Their bookbag should come into school every day.
+Their book bag should come into school every day.

-• Your child will have PE on a Monday and a Thursday.
-The children come to school in their PE kits on those days.
+• Your child will have PE on a Thursday and a Friday and should come to school wearing their kit.

 • Your child needs to bring in a water bottle every day.